nghidali/Ghostwriter/README.md

 ### Choosing the Best Sample with driver.py

 When running PPLM, the user decides how many samples to output.
 Not every sample is semantically, gramatically, or emotionally accurate.
-Running 'driver.py' will output the user with the most semantically, gramatically, and emotionally correct sample from the n outputs.
+Running `driver.py` will output the user with the most semantically, gramatically, and emotionally correct sample from the n outputs.

-To run this driver, just run '''python driver.py --emotion [chosen-emotion] --input [cond-text]'''
+To run this driver, just run ```python driver.py --emotion [chosen-emotion] --input [cond-text]```

 driver.py first combs through all the samples and removes extraneous words from ends of the samples.
 Then grammarbot, WordNet, and IBM Watson's Tone Analyzer are applied to all the samples.